BlueBoi904/Cliff-Bot-NodeJS/README.md

 `!server` Get information about the current server and its members.

+`!lyrics <song name>` Get information and lyrics for any song!

-`!pokedex <pokemon name>` Everything you need to know about any Pokemon!
+`!pokemon <pokemon name>` Everything you need to know about any Pokemon!

 # What I've Learned